 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Caldwell County, MO, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in and around Caldwell County, MO – you’re securing your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Caldwell County and beyond:
+If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Caldwell County, MO, you aren’t just hiring the ideal DWI administrative hearing lawyer lawyer in Caldwell County, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Caldwell County, MO residents:

 Time is Running Out—Get a Caldwell County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges